 - Can easily outgrow your grow tent

 Blue Dream isn’t a sativa strain to be taken lightly – if not given enough space to sprawl, it can grow quite vigorously and will overtake your grow room!
-However, if you have enough space to dedicate to it, it’s definitely one of the best sativa strains for you to consider.
+However, if you have enough space to dedicate to it, it’s definitely one of the highest-quality sativa seed strains for you to consider.
 Not only is this plant mold-resistant, but it also offers high yields of dense sativa buds.

 This strain contains the genetics of Haze and Blueberry American sativa, offering some of the best Haze genetics and the best Blueberry flavors.
 It produces many high-THC, sugar-coated buds that will give you an energetic feel and a great overall taste.